 Read Abortion, Poverty, and Private Property: Lessons from Modern U.S. Economic History.
 Blog post, 10 minute read.

-Session 2 Presentation: Abortion, Poverty, and Property Rights.
-A 50 minute video and slides, from our July 2022 Zoom class, and now on YouTube.
+Video: A 70 minute video from our July 2022 Zoom class, now on YouTube.
 Discussion not recorded.

 Read The Likely Problems With Law Enforcement Under Dobbs.
 Blog post, 15 minute read.